caltechlibrary/command-line-for-librarians/presentation.md

 + allows you to explore content in other formats
 + mix and match data and sources
-+ it allows you to automate processes
++ it allows you to experiment and automate processes

 --